abhilashraju/GGL/README.md

 1) A collection of reusable generic alogorthms that can work with any data type that are compatible with the concepts the algorithm expects
 2) A collection of generic graph containers that reresents different graph models which can be parameterised based on user defined vertex type

-By separating the algorithm from the graph structure gives us fexibility in combining them freely and hence generete and n x m solution space fron n + m resusalble components.
+By separating the algorithm from the graph structure gives us fexibility in combining them freely and hence generete an n x m solution space fron n + m resusable components.

 Examples
 ```